 Beginning with the 2012 Update of the collection, which accounts for the redesign of both the TEEAL hardware and software (and released back in August 2014), the collection arrives on a "mini computer" that you can run on one computer workstation or make available to multiple computers via your Local Area Network (LAN) or intranet.
 Subsequent annual updates are provided on flash drives.

 View a video demo of TEEAL. (video of 1993-2013 base set of the collection)

 It takes one full year to produce the annual update for TEEAL; furthermore, since the redesign of TEEAL, we are working to continually evolve and strengthen our production process.
-Should you have any questions about where we are in a given production cycle - including the expected release date of the next update - then please contact us by using the contact form link at the bottom of this page.
+Should you have any questions about where we are in a given production cycle - including the expected release date of the next update - then please feel free to contact us by email at email@example.com.